MDemetrio/udacity-readable/README.md

 Run ``` npm start ``` to start the local dev server.

-You will also need to follow the instructions below to start the node server that the react app interact with:

 # Readable API Server

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.

-## Start Developing

-To get started developing right away:
+You will also need to follow the instructions below to start the node server that the react webapp interact with:

 * Install and start the API server
     - `cd api-server`
     - `npm install`
     - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
-    - `create-react-app frontend`
-    - `cd frontend`
-    - `npm start`

 ## API Server